Agentic Software Issue Resolution with Large Language Models: A Survey: Benchmarks

 \subsection{Benchmark Construction}

-As shown in Table~\ref{tab:benchmarks}, based on the curation process of benchmark construction, we categorize benchmarks into \textit{manual construction} and \textit{automatic construction}.
-We also provide statistics on the number of repositories, number of instances, programming languages, release time, and data sources involved in all benchmarks.
+As shown in Table~\ref{tab:benchmarks} (see Appendix~\ref{ap: bench_stat}), based on the curation process of benchmark construction, we categorize benchmarks into \textit{manual construction} and \textit{automatic construction}. \revReplace{R3.3}{We also provide statistics on the number of repositories, number of instances, programming languages, system kind, domain, issue type, release time, and data sources involved in all benchmarks.
+This reveals clear cross-benchmark patterns.
+Early benchmarks concentrate on bug fixing over Python libraries, frameworks, and developer tools from the data science, machine learning, and web development domains, reflecting their shared SWE-bench lineage, while recent benchmarks diversify toward more programming languages, more system kinds such as end-user applications and heterogeneous open-source projects, broader domains such as mobile and enterprise software, and richer issue types including feature addition, performance optimization, and refactoring.
+Section~\ref{sec:benchmark_evolution} further details the purpose of each benchmark along these evolution directions, and Section~\ref{sec:benchmark_tradeoff} provides guidance on selecting appropriate benchmarks.}